numbfall/GyroCombat/README.md

 Bullets raving on the screen

 To prevent you from being the human auto fire, only 4 bullets/player can be on the screen at the same time.

+If the fight gets too tough, ‘ESC’ to pause.
+‘DEL ’brings you back to the main menu.
+Press delete again to quit the game.

 ### Collisions
 | Collision type &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Results |